Alloying effect on the ideal tensile strength of ferromagnetic and paramagnetic bcc iron: Results

-In the following we turn to bcc Fe-based alloys and investigate the effect of alloying elements \emph{M}=Cr, Ni, Al, Co, Mn, and V on the ITS of Fe$_{1-x}M_{x}$ random solid solutions.
-The selected solute atoms are common in commercial Fe-based steel alloys and they represent simple metal (Al), nonmagnetic (V) and magnetic (Cr, Co, Ni, and Mn) transition metals.
-The total concentration of these solutes was varied in the range from 0 to 10\,\% except for Mn which the maximum concentration was 5\,\%.
-The theoretical equilibrium lattice parameters of Fe$_{1-x}M_{x}$ (\emph{M}=Cr, Ni, Al, Co, Mn and V) random alloys are displayed in Table~\ref{table:alloyslattice}.
-We can see that compared to pure Fe, all alloying elements increase the lattice constant.
-Our computed lattice constants practically reproduce the earlier results from Ref.~\onlinecite{Zhang:2010}.
+In the following we turn to bcc Fe-based alloys and investigate the effect of alloying on the ITS of Fe$_{1-x}M_{x}$ random solid solutions, where $M=$ Al, V, Cr, Mn, Co, or Ni.
+The selected solute atoms are common in commercial Fe-based steel alloys and represent a simple metal (Al), nonmagnetic (V) and magnetic (Cr, Mn, Co, and Ni) transition metals.
+The concentration of the solutes was varied from 0 to 10\,\% except for Mn alloyed to FM Fe where the maximum concentration was 5\,\% due to limited solubility.